 Care Tips

-Here are some simple care tips for common indoor plants, which will help you build a stronger bond with your green companions and enjoy their gentle presence every day.
+Here are some simple care tips for your kokedamas and orchids, which will help you build a stronger bond with your green companions and enjoy their gentle presence every day.

 A green succulent plant with elongated, finger-like leaves in a small, rounded pot wrapped with twine